kndonetm/stdiscm-p3-consumer/README.md

     ```ini
     NUM_CONSUMER_THREADS=4         # Adjust the number of consumer threads as needed
     MAX_QUEUE_LENGTH=10            # Set the maximum queue length for video uploads
-    BOUND_ADDR=0.0.0.0             # Set the binding address for the consumer
+    BOUND_ADDR=0.0.0.0             # Set the IP address that the consumer server will accept connections from (0.0.0.0 accepts from anywhere)
-    VIDEO_SERVER_PORT=3000         # Set the port for video server communication
+    PORT=2000                      # Set the port for video server communication
-    VIDEO_DIRECTORY=/path/to/videos   # Set the directory for received videos
+    VIDEO_DIRECTORY="consumer/public/received_videos"   # Set the directory for received videos
-    VIDEO_FRONTEND_PORT=3001       # Set the port for the frontend
     ```

 4. Create storage directory for received videos.
     ```sh
     mkdir -p received_videos        # Creating file directory
-    chmod 775 received_videos       # Setting up permissions
+    chmod 775 received_videos       # Setting up permissions (for unix-like systems)
     ```

 5. Install the dependencies.